HelloChunWei/PeerReviewApp/README.md

+# PeerReviewApp

+## Important Information:
+This is my side project.
+Since I haven't purchased an Apple Developer Program membership, you'll need to run terminal commands to open the app.

+I do not store any of your data or API keys.

+All related data is stored locally in `~/Library/Application Support/com.PeerReview.app`.

 # Tauri + React + Typescript

 This template should help get you started developing with Tauri, React and Typescript in Vite.